pharriso/ansible_workshop/exercises/ansible_rhel/collections/README.md

 TBA...

-Now run the playbook passing in a which_ping variable (using -e extra_vars) to see what get's called:
+Now run the playbook passing in a **which_ping** variable (using -e extra_vars) to see what gets called:

 ```bash
 ansible-playbook collection_example.yml -e which_ping="builtin"
 ansible-playbook collection_example.yml -e which_ping="legacy"
 ansible-playbook collection_example.yml -e which_ping="somethingelse"
 ```

+You'll see the appropriate ping module gets called when the condition is true, and that all work.

+As with everything Ansible, order is important.
+The first found will get used, as we run sequentially through the playbook.

+## Less Typing Please!

+TBA

 ---